Ramsharath02/AI-Powered-Personal-Health-Tracker-with-Predictive-Analytics/README.md

 git clone https://github.com/Ramsharath02/AI-Powered-Personal-Health-Tracker-with-Predictive-Analytics.git

----
-## 📦 Install Dependencies
 ```
+#📦 Install Dependencies

-Navigate to the project directory:
+##Navigate to the project directory:

 cd AI-Powered-Personal-Health-Tracker-with-Predictive-Analytics

-Install all dependencies:
+##Install all dependencies:

 npm install
-# OR
+   OR
 yarn install

-⚡ Run the Application
+#⚡ Run the Application

 npm run dev
-# OR
+ OR
 yarn dev

 The app will run on http://localhost:5173/.

+#🔐 Environment Variables
+Create a .env file in the root directory and configure the following: